-We have audited the accompanying financial statements of certain fiduciary activities of the New Jersey Higher Education Student Assistance Authority (the Authority) Other HESAA Programs and Funds (the Funds), which comprise the statements of fiduciary net position as of June 30, 2022 and 2021, and the related statements of changes in fiduciary net position for the years then ended, and the related notes to the financial statements.
+We have audited the accompanying financial statements of certain fiduciary activities of the New Jersey Higher Education Student Assistance Authority (the Authority) Other HESAA Programs and Funds (the Funds) as of and for the years ended June 30, 2023 and 2022, and the related notes to the financial statements which collectively comprise the Funds' basic financial statements as listed in the table of contents.

-In our opinion, the financial statements referred to above present fairly, in all material respects, the fiduciary net position of New Jersey Higher Education Student Assistance Authority Other HESAA Programs and Funds as of June 30, 2022 and 2021, and the related changes in fiduciary net position for the years then ended in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, the financial statements referred to above present fairly, in all material respects, the fiduciary net position of New Jersey Higher Education Student Assistance Authority Other HESAA Programs and Funds as of June 30, 2023 and 2022, and the related changes in fiduciary net position for the years then ended in accordance with accounting principles generally accepted in the United States of America.